 These rankings are subjective and cube designers test cards by different metrics.
 For example, a respondent may think a card is powerful, but give it a low grade if they are worried it will be too oppressive in their cube, or if they maintain strict numbers of cards in specific guilds or mana values and don’t think there will be room for it.
 Conversely, less powerful cards may be ranked highly if they provide an effect that a player is especially interested in adding to their cube.
 Our goal is not to somehow quantify the “best” Cube cards, but instead to celebrate diverse approaches to the format.

 Cards are summarized by their average rating and their consensus value, which is an indication of how much users agree on a card’s rating.
-Consensus rating of a card is just 1 – σ, where σ is the standard deviation of the card’s rating across users testing it.
+The consensus of a card is just 1 – σ, where σ is the standard deviation of the card’s rating across users testing it.
 Because the rating is from 1 – 3, the consensus ranges from 0 – 1.
+Note that not all combinations of consensus and average rating are possible.

 Participants in our surveys are Cube designers that subscribe to our newsletter, follow us on social media, or are members of one of the following communities, to which we specifically reach out: